Free 5-Day Email Course

 For most of my life, I thought a good memory was something you were either born with or you weren't.
 And I wasn't.

 Then I discovered memory training was actually a thing.
-A proper system, not a party trick.
-I memorised 50 digits of pi.
-Useless on its own, but it proved the point: the people around you who seem sharp aren't smarter.
-They just have better systems.
+It led me to memorising 50 digits of pi.
+Useless on its own, but it proved the point: the people around me who seemed sharp are not really smarter, they just have better memory systems.

-That realisation stayed with me.
 My own kids are now in the same education system I was, being taught what to study but never how to remember.
 I tried these techniques with them first.
-It worked.
-And it struck me that most people know memory techniques exist but don't know where to start.
+It works.
+And I realised that most people know memory techniques exist but don't know where to start.
 People give up not because they lack the will, but because they lack the roadmap.
-So I built it.
+So I put together this course.
+Five days, five techniques, the same ones I started with.

 In 5 days, you'll know how to: